GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts